 A tradition in Naples for both locals and tourists is to watch the sunset.
 Head down to the beach around sunset and let the kids play in the sand while you relax and enjoy the beautiful view!

 I hope this article helps you to find the affordable side of Naples.
 It is an amazing place for a family vacation that you won’t want to miss out on!
 Have you found a great free spot in Naples?
 Please share with us in the comments.
-And don’t forget to pin this article for later to use on your trip!

 Want more information about Naples Florida?
 Check out my Ultimate Insider’s Guide to Things to Do in Naples with Kids and find more can’t miss tips below.

 11 Top Travel Accessories on Amazon for Family Vacations (here)

 15 Best Dollar Store Travel Gadgets for Your Next Family Vacation (here)

 Road Trip Planner Tips Every Parent Needs on a Family Vacation (here)

 15 Tips you Need to Have an Awesome Family Getaway to the Wilderness Resort in Wisconsin Dells (here)